Watch a clock. Does your mind move faster than the second hand?

 No meditation cushion required.

-Just a decade ago, one could barely scrounge up a paper on mindfulness.
-Recently, mindfulness has become something of a buzzword.
-At any given moment, you can get bite-sized tips about meditation at your desk, how to incorporate mindfulness into your work life, how to eat mindfully, how to incorporate mindfulness into your sex life...
+Not so long ago, one could barely scrounge up a paper on mindfulness.
+More recently, mindfulness has become something of a buzzword.
+At any given moment, you can get bite-sized tips about meditation at your desk, how to incorporate mindfulness into your work life, how to eat mindfully, how to incorporate mindfulness into your sex life…

 Thankfully, some sources are working to get us those quick mindfulness tips while giving us some background about the research and practice.
 Like Visions, a journal investigating wellness and mental health.
-In its latest volume, the journal published a list of mindfulness tips, including a definition of mindfulness and a summary of its origins.
+The journal has published a list of mindfulness tips, including a definition of mindfulness and a summary of its origins.

 The summary briefly documents the research, beginning with Jon Kabat-Zinn's early mindfulness research and the formation of Mindfulness-Based Stress Reduction (MBSR) to the beginnings of Mindfulness-Based Cognitive Therapy (MBCT).
 Additionally, there is mention of the patient or practitioner perspective, such as what it feels like to sit with one's thoughts and whether mindfulness is worthwhile.